bkram/fm-dx-console/README.md

 ### FMDX App

 The FMDX App is an Electron-based interface styled like a small audio player.
+It uses a dark theme inspired by the look of **XDR-GTK** so it blends in with modern GTK desktops.
 It displays the tuned frequency to three decimals.
 The value can be edited and will only update from the tuner when the input field is not focused.
 Material icons are used for the tuning controls.
 Buttons let you tune in 1 MHz, 0.1 MHz and 0.01 MHz steps, toggle iMS/EQ, cycle antennas and control audio